 Full-text access to journals published by Elsevier Science.

-First time users of SciFinder need to register for access using this link.
+First time users of SciFinder need to register for access using this link using their UND.edu email address.
 After registering, go directly to SciFinder Web in future.

 Portal to search physics and engineering journals.

 Scitopia.org is a "free federated vertical search tool", covering the digital libraries of 15 major scientific and technical societies.
 Additionally, Scitopia searches patents from the USPTO, Japan Patent Office, and esp@cenet (European), and the US DOE Information Bridge